Minnesota’s Omar holds off well-funded primary challenger

 Omar and her allies gained confidence in her reelection chances after primary victories last week by fellow "Squad" member Rashida Tlaib in Michigan and by Cori Bush, a Black Lives Matter activist who ousted a longtime St. Louis-area congressman.
 They also claimed momentum from the renewed focus on racial and economic justice after George Floyd's death in Minneapolis.

-“Tonight, our movement didn’t just win,” tweeted Omar, who's spokesman said she was unavailable for an interview.
+“Tonight, our movement didn’t just win,” Omar tweeted.
 “We earned a mandate for change.
 Despite outside efforts to defeat us, we once again broke turnout records.
 Despite the attacks, our support has only grown.”

 Melton-Meaux used the cash to paper the district and flood airwaves with his “Focused on the Fifth” message that portrayed Omar as out of touch with the heavily Democratic Minneapolis-area 5th District, which hasn't elected a Republican to Congress since 1960.
 He conceded defeat and acknowledged that his efforts weren't enough, while declining to speculate on why.